topology-tool-kit/ttk-data/docs/clusteringKelvinHelmholtzInstabilities.md

 with linked views (between the selection in the planar view -- top right -- and the flow visualization -- top left).

-This example considers an ensemble of 32 periodic, 2D Kelvin Helmoltz Instabilities in computational fluid dynamics obtained with various simulation parameters (different solvers, different numerical schemes, different interpolation orders, etc.).
+This example considers an ensemble of 32 periodic, 2D Kelvin Helmholtz Instabilities in computational fluid dynamics, obtained with various simulation parameters (different solvers, different numerical schemes, different interpolation orders, etc.).
 The scalar field of interest is the "Enstrophy".
 It is an established measure